 Disclosure of relationships and activities.
 Disclosure information for each author needs to be part of the manuscript; each journal should develop standards with regard to the form the information should take and where it will be posted.
-The ICMJE has developed a uniform Disclosure Form for use by ICMJE member journals (www.icmje.org /coi_disclosure.pdf), and the ICMJE encourages other journals to adopt it.
-Despite availability of the form, editors may require disclosure of relationships and activities on the manuscript to save the work of collecting forms from each author prior to making an editorial decision or to save reviewers and readers the work of reading each author's form.
+The ICMJE has developed a uniform Disclosure Form for use by ICMJE member journals (www.icmje.org /coi\disclosure.pdf), and the ICMJE encourages other journals to adopt it.
+Despite availability of the form, editors may require disclosure of relationships and activities on the manuscript title page or other Disclosure section in the manuscript to save the work of collecting forms from each author prior to making an editorial decision or to save reviewers and readers the work of reading each author's form.